andy194673/joust/README.md

 # Transferable Dialogue Systems and User Simulators

 NB: The codebase is not completely clean and still in the process of refactoring.
-This won't affect the final results.
+This would not affect the produced results.

 ## Requirements
 python3.6 and the packages in `requirements.txt`.
 Install them via virtual environment: